-The Council on Alcohol and Drugs has been funded by the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) to conduct an Alcohol Abuse Prevention Initiative (API) in collaboration with local, regional and statewide partners.
+The Council on Alcohol and Drugs has been funded by the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) to conduct an Alcohol & Substance Abuse Prevention Project (ASAPP) in collaboration with local, regional and statewide partners.

 COUNTIES GROUPED BY DBHDD REGION

 Kay Manning, LCSW, MAC, ICPS Associate Director of Prevention/Intervention